pubkey/rxdb/docs-src/Plugins.md

 ## overwritable

 Some of RxDB's functions are not inside of a class-prototype but are static.
 You can set and overwrite them with the `overwritable`-object.
 You can see a list of all overwriteables [here](https://github.com/pubkey/rxdb/blob/cutsom-builds/src/overwriteable.js).

+# hooks

+Sometimes you don't want to overwrite an existing RxDB-method, but extend it.
+You can do this by adding hooks which will be called each time the code jumps into the hooks corresponding call.
+You can find a list of all hooks here [here](https://github.com/pubkey/rxdb/blob/cutsom-builds/src/hooks.js).

 --------------------------------------------------------------------------------